-This function expresses a single location within the specified coordinate system and is semantically equivalent to an STC SpatialCoord ([3], section 4.4.2).
+This function expresses a single location on the sky, and corresponds semantically to an STC SpatialCoord ([3], section 4.4.2).
 The arguments specify the coordinate system and the position, where:

 - the coordinate system is a string value expression as defined in Section 2.4.1. - the position is a comma separated numeric duple, with units and legal ranges as defined in Section 2.4.1.